-Auburn Club Membership Commissions is a program established and approved by the board of directors of the Auburn Alumni Association to foster and increase memberships in the association, as well as to enhance the association membership experience.
-By joining the alumni association, one is automatically a member of their local Auburn Club.
-A three-year roll out program was established, with the first group of clubs joining the program on October 1, 2009.
-The second group of clubs joined on October 1, 2010.
-The third and final group joined on October 1, 2011.
-All clubs now participate in Auburn Club Membership Commissions.
+Auburn Club Membership Commissions is a program established and approved by the board of directors of the Auburn Alumni Association to foster and increase contributing memberships in the Auburn Alumni Association, as well as to enhance the association membership experience.
+Local Auburn Clubs may not charge separate dues.
+All clubs participate in Auburn Club Membership Commissions.

 The Auburn Alumni Association will automatically assign members of the alumni association to a club in their area.
-Names and contact information will be provided to the clubs with the goal of increasing membership and participation in the clubs.
-The association will pay “commissions” to clubs who recruit new and returning members to the association.
-These incentive payments are made after the end of the association’s fiscal year, September 30, and deposited to the club’s annual or endowed scholarship fund held by the AU Foundation (no later than November 15).
+Names and contact information is provided to the clubs to help increase communication, membership and participation in the club.
+The association will pay “commissions” to clubs who recruit new and returning contributing members to the association.
+These incentive payments are made after the end of the association’s fiscal year, September 30, and are deposited to the club’s annual or endowed scholarship fund held by the AU Foundation or operating expenses (no later than November 15).
 If a club does not have a club scholarship, the money will be held for one year to allow the club time to establish one.
 After one year, if the club has not established a scholarship fund with AU, the money will be placed in the Auburn Alumni Association scholarship endowment.
-The membership department will provide to clubs membership applications with the club code marked clearly on each throughout the year.
-It is also possible to join the alumni association online, designating the local club as one joins, which will result in a commission being awarded to the applicable club.
-Applying for a membership is available online at: alumni.auburn.edu/join
+To earn commissions, contributing members need to list the name of the Auburn Club on their membership application or select it from the drop down list when joining online at www.alumni.auburn.edu/join.

 No. Membership will be unified.
-All members of the alumni association will automatically be eligible for local club participation.
+All General and Contributing Members of the alumni association will automatically be eligible for local club participation.
 This will eliminate confusion between club memberships and association memberships.

-Contact the Office of Alumni Affairs – Club Management for your special promo-coded membership applications.
+Contact the Office of Alumni Affairs – Club Management for membership applications.
 You can contact them at firstname.lastname@example.org or 334-844-1148.
-Also, a PDF application is available for download.
-Just click the membership application link and insert your club code in the AU Club Code field.
+Also, a PDF application is available for download in the portal.
+Just click the membership application link and insert your club name in the Auburn Club field.